-- (1) Examinations are to be evaluated in a differentiated and comprehensible manner by means of grades.
+(1) Examinations are to be evaluated in a differentiated and comprehensible manner by means of grades.
 Reasons for the evaluation are to be explained in writing upon request of the examination board.
-Grades for individual examinations are to be determined by the respective examiner. - (2) All module examinations of the Master's program are graded examinations in accordance with subsection 1. - (3) If several examiners participate in an examination, the examiners are to jointly evaluate the examination, provided that no other provisions are made hereinafter.
-Should the evaluations differ from one another, the grade is to be determined by the arithmetic mean of the individual grades. - (4) The following grades are to be used for the evaluation of examinations:
+Grades for individual examinations are to be determined by the respective examiner.

+(2) All module examinations of the Master's program are graded examinations pursuant to subsection 1.

+(3) If several examiners participate in an examination, the examiners are to jointly evaluate the examination, provided that no other provisions are made hereinafter.
+Should the evaluations differ from one another, the grade is to be determined by the arithmetic mean of the individual grades.
-'''

-1.0/1.3

-an excellent examination

-= excellent

-1.7/2.0/2.3

-an examination well above average requirements

-= good

-2.7/3.0/3.3

-= satisfactory

-an examination that meets average requirements

-3.7/4.0

-= sufficient

-an examination that meets the requirements despite its

-shortcomings

-an examination that does not meet the requirements due to

-= insufficient

-substantial shortcomings

-'''
+(6) The following grades are to be used for the evaluation of examinations:

+1.0/1.3 = excellent = an excellent examination result 1.7/2.0/2.3 = good an examination result well above average requirements 2.7/3.0/3.3 = satisfactory an examination result that meets average requirements 3.7/4.0 = sufficient = an examination result that meets the requirements despite its shortcomings 5 = insufficient = an examination result that does not meet the requirements due to substantial shortcomings up to 1.5 equal the grade "excellent" above 1.5 to 2.5 equal the grade "good" above 2.5 to 3.5 equal the grade "satisfactory" above 3.5 to 4.0 equal the grade "sufficient" above 4.0 equal the grade "insufficient" When it comes to the calculation of grades, only the first dec